-In addition, the Compensation and Human Resources Committee, which is comprised exclusively of independent directors, is responsible for the administration of our stock compensation plans and for the evaluation and determination of the compensation arrangements for our executive officers and directors.
-The Compensation and Human Resources Committee is also responsible for reviewing the disclosures in our Compensation Discussion and Analysis and providing the annual Compensation and Human Resources Committee Report, both of which are included in this proxy statement.
+The Compensation and Human Resources Committee, which is comprised exclusively of independent directors, is responsible for the administration of our stock compensation plans and for the evaluation and determination of the compensation arrangements for our executive officers and directors.
+The Compensation and Human Resources Committee is also responsible for the oversight and review of the company's human capital management matters and related strategies, programs, policies and procedures.
+Further, the Compensation and Human Resources Committee is responsible for reviewing the disclosures in our Compensation Discussion and Analysis and providing the annual Compensation and Human Resources Committee Report, both of which are included in this proxy statement.
 Please refer to "Compensation Discussion and Analysis - Compensation Process" and "Director Compensation and Stock Ownership Guidelines" below for a discussion of the Compensation and Human Resources Committee's procedures and processes for making executive officer and non-employee director compensation determinations.
-In addition, the Compensation and Human Resources and compensation policies and practices and making a determination as to whether any of our compensation policies or practices expose us to risks.
+In addition, the Compensation and Human Resources Committee is responsible for reviewing the relationship between our risk management policies and compensation policies or practices expose us to risks.

 The Compensation and Human Resources Committee is authorized, at its discretion and at our expense, to retain, oversee, obtain the advice of, compensate and terminate such compensation consultants and other advisors as the Compensation and Human Resources Committee deems necessary to assist with the execution of its duties and responsibilities, and is responsible for assessing the independence of any such consultants or advisors and whether any such consultant or advisor has a conflict of interest in respect of its engagement by the Compensation and Human Resources Committee.
-All of the members of the Compensation and Human Resources Committee Directors" under Rule 16b-3 under the Exchange Act.
+All of the members of the Compensation and Human Resources Committee qualify as "Non-Employee Directors" under Rule 16b-3 under the Exchange Act.

-The Compensation and Human Resources Committee held four meetings during the year ended December 31, 2021 and is currently comprised of Messrs.
-Daniels (Chairman), Crisp, Day, Gaut, Kerr and Textor and Mses.
-Clark and Robertson.
+The Compensation and Human Resources Committee held four meetings during the year ended December 31, 2022 and is currently comprised of Mses.
+Robertson (Chairperson), Clark and Dugle and Messrs.
+Crisp, Daniels, Day, Gaut, Kerr and Textor.